UB-Mannheim/RaiseWikibase/README.md

 ## Performance analysis

 The script `performance.py` runs two performance experiments for creating the wikitexts and items.
-Run it in shell:
+Run:
 ```shell
 python3 performance.py
 ```

-The variable `batch_lengths` is set to `[100]`.
+The variable `batch_lengths` is set by default to `[100]`.
 This means the length of a batch in each experiment is `100`.
 Running both experiments in this case takes 80 seconds.
 You can set it to `[100, 200, 300]` in order to run experiments for different batch lengths.
-To reproduce Figures 1a and 1b, set `batch_lengths` to `[10000]`.
+In our experiments we used  `batch_lengths = [10000]`.

 The script saves the CSV files with numeric values of results and creates the pdf files with figures in `./experiments/`.